Is waxing painful?

 Bumps are normally caused because the hair curls back on themselves and grows into the skin.
-People with really curly hair have this problem more often.
-Making sure you exfoliate every day keeps the follicles clean and removes dead skin.
+Making sure you exfoliate often keeps the follicles clean and removes dead skin.

 Why do I get red bumps right after I get waxed?